 Pro Tools 101 certification requires a course book at £23

-Contact details - For an informal discussion and further details about the course please, contact the admissions team at either our Manchester or London campus.
+Contact details - For an informal discussion and further details about the course please, contact the admissions team at our Manchester campus.

 If you need any further help or advice on the application process, please contact: